JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/5-design-patterns/hometask.md

 • Make sure you follow good practices.
 Always program by intention, and always encapsulate the construction of instances.

-• Since you don't have the actual `GUI` to call upon for the state, you'll have to dummy that up somewhere.
-Just make sure it's somewhere that is easy to change.
+• Since you don't have the actual front-end part to get the shipment data, you need to create a mock for it.
+Just make sure it will be easy to replace the mock with the real implementation in the future.

 :::tip
 Remember programming by intention tends to produce cohesive methods, which are easier to change and move from place to place.